EventStore/documentation/docs/cloud/intro/README.md

 ![Preferences - MFA](./images/mfa-preferences.png)
 :::

 You will be logged out as part of the MFA enrollment process.
-Follow the guided prompts to complete the MFA enrollment process.
+Follow the guided prompts to complete the enrollment.

 ::: card
 ![MFA Setup Process](./images/mfa-setup-process.png)